Earthquake (1974 film): Theme park attractions

+Novelization

+A novelization of the book credited to George Fox was published by New American Library as part of the Signet Film Series.

+Scientific accuracy

 The purported magnitude of the earthquake in the film (9.9 on the Richter Scale) would make it the largest ever recorded, eclipsing the record set by the actual Chilean Earthquake of 1960 (9.5 on the Richter Scale).
 However, such huge earthquakes can only be generated by "megathrust" faults or asteroid strikes.
-The numerous faults in California, particularly the San Andreas (the fault implied to have generated the titular earthquake in the film), are the "strike-slip" type, which historically have rarely produced tremors higher than 8.3 on the Richter Scale in recorded history.
+The numerous faults in California, particularly the San Andreas (the fault implied to have generated the titular earthquake in the film), are the "strike-slip" type, which historically have rarely produced tremors higher than 8.3 on the Richter Scale.
+[The San Francisco earthquake of 1906 has had estimates between 7.9 and 8.3.]